-The Council's activities expose it to a variety of financial risks:
+The Council's activities expose it to a variety of financial risks.
+These key risks are:

-- Credit risk the possibility that other parties might fail to pay amounts due to the Council; - Liquidity risk the possibility that the Council might not have the funds available to meet its commitments to make payments; - Market risk the possibility that the value of an instrument will fluctuate because of changes in interest rates, market prices, foreign currency exchange rates, etc. and stock market movements.
+- Credit risk the possibility that other parties might fail to pay amounts due to the Council - Liquidity risk the possibility that the Council might not have funds available to meet its commitments to make payments - Market risk the possibility that financial loss might arise for the Council as a result of changes in such measures as interest rates and stock market movements.